MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-changes-history.md

 ### Bug fixes

-- Fixed an issue with creating SPN with unnecessary API permissions for the Azure AD application
+- Fixed an issue with creating Service Principal Name with unnecessary API permissions for the Azure AD application

 ## July 2020 - 7.0.22.0 RTM